 Because we ditched the bread, this recipe is gluten free and lower in carbs.
 I LOVE bread but don’t miss it in this recipe for Philly Chesesteak Stuffed Peppers.
 This recipe makes 4 whole bell peppers.
 It’s easy to double and even triple the recipe for company.

 When I make cheesesteaks at home or if I order one when we go out, I always ask for extra peppers.
 So this version was right up my alley.
 I keep the main bell pepper a little firmer and cook the bell peppers inside the filling a little longer.
 I like that combination of textures.
-If you want all of the bell peppers softer, more like a traditional Philly Cheesesteak, bake the bell peppers 10 minutes before stuffing them.
+If you want all of the bell peppers softer, more like a traditional Philly Cheesesteak, bake or parboil the bell peppers 10 minutes before stuffing them.
 You can use this while you are prepping and cooking the filling/stuffing.

 Easy to Make Ahead

 This recipe takes about 35-40 minutes to make.
 If you know you’ll be in a short on time to make dinner, cook the filling, minus the cheese, the night before and store in the refrigerator.
 When you’re ready to make dinner, continue with the recipe my adding the cheese, stuffing the peppers, and bake.
 Since the filling is cold, you’ll want to add a few extra minutes to bake.
 When the cheese on top is melted and turning golden, they are done.

 Kids LOVE Philly Cheesesteak Stuffed Peppers!

 My kids aren’t huge fans of bell peppers, but they will eat their weight in these Philly Cheesesteak Stuffed Peppers.
 That’s a win in my book!
 Your family will love it too!